hrgdavor/java-hipster-ioc/README.md

 - maybe some nice HTML interface to explore dependencies
 - make sure generated context does not call methods in methods that return a bean, to guarantee singleton as expected
   - if return value from an expanded dependency or a custom build method changes (like maybe config) we store a snapshot
-  - it may be limiting, but is potential source of freaky bugs. dealing with mutable values should be done outside of hipster-ioc
+  - it may be limiting, but is potential source of freaky bugs. dealing with mutable values should be done outside hipster-ioc
+- make sure any dependency used for factories are placed in fields, and not just a local var in constructor
 ## Context definition

 Define a public interface that is public facing part of your context.
 Other transitive dependencies that their dependencies resolved will